paavkar/CommunicationsApp/README.md

 - SignalR,
 - SQL Server.

+HybridCache is used to cache user and server info to minimize database calls.

 ## Running locally

 NOTE!
 The app targets .NET 10, so currently you need the [preview](https://dotnet.microsoft.com/en-us/download/dotnet/10.0) version of it.